PaoloRibeca/KPop/test/ScaleRule/README.md

 **Geometry dominates.** At full dimension (d = 243, 199, 219, the older corpus of `guard2.ml`) one
 outlier against the rest beats the labels by +0.10 to +0.20 in all six cells, RdRp included.

-**What follows.** The degenerate to defend against is a periphery-against-bulk bipartition.
-The push-back as drafted, `silhouette − λ·max(0, ln(f_v/f_p) − ln 2)`, penalises only partitions finer than the valley, so these pass it untouched.
+**What follows.** The degenerate partitions to defend against set the periphery apart from the bulk.
+The push-back as drafted, `silhouette − λ·max(0, ln(f_v/f_p) − ln 2)`, penalises only partitions
+finer than the valley, so these pass it untouched.
 Whether the search under the level rule ever reaches them, and whether a two-sided push-back would stop it, needs autotuner runs: this rig scores partitions and cannot say.